webmozart/expression/README.md

 PHP >= 5.3.9

 This library implements the [Specification Pattern] for PHP.
-You can use it to easily filter results of your domain services by logical expressions.
+You can use it to easily filter results of your domain services by evaluating logical expressions.

 Conversely to [rulerz], this library focuses on providing a usable and efficient PHP API first.
 An expression language that converts string expressions into